How to Check a Used Car For an Odometer Rollback?

 A form of vehicle tampering, odometer rollback involves adjusting the mileage readout to lower the car's apparent mileage.
 The odometer measures how many miles your vehicle travels, usually by counting the wheel rotations and comparing that number against the tire's circumference.
 This calculation results in the number of miles the car has traveled, which appears on the display.

-Odometer rollback can be dangerous: Unknowingly driving a high-mileage car can result in disaster.
+Odometer fraud can be dangerous: Unknowingly driving a high-mileage car can result in disaster.
 These vehicles can have decaying internal systems, and they may fail during travel.
 Equipment failure on the road could mean being stranded or injured and likely incur expensive emergency repairs.

 So how does an odometer rollback work?
-The method for rolling back a car's odometer depends on whether the device is analog, a physical dial of printed rotating numbers, or digital, a small electronic readout screen displaying the car's mileage.
+The method for rolling back a car's odometer depends on whether the device is mechanical, a physical dial of printed rotating numbers, or digital, a small electronic readout screen displaying the car's mileage.

 Contrary to what characters believe in movies like "Ferris Bueller's Day Off", putting the car in reverse will not roll the odometer back.
-To accomplish this act of fraud, scammers have different methods depending on whether the odometer is analog or digital.
+To accomplish this act of fraud, scammers have different methods depending on whether the odometer is mechanical or digital.

-Analog Odometer Rollback
+Mechanical Odometer Rollback

-• Removing the dash panel to access the odometer.
+- Removing the dash panel to access the odometer.

-• Disassembling the odometer.
+- Disassembling the odometer.

-• Rolling back the dials manually.
+- Rolling back the dials manually.

-• Reassembling the odometer and dash.
+- Reassembling the odometer and dash.

-• Access the car's computer port
+- Access the car's computer port

-• Reprogram the odometer with the intended mileage
+- Reprogram the odometer with the intended mileage

-• Restart the system so it displays that mileage
+- Restart the system so it displays that mileage

-• Remove associated devices from port
+- Remove associated devices from port

 Odometer Replacement

-How Can You Tell If An Odometer
+How To Tell If Odometer

-Has Been Tampered With?
+Has Been Rolled Back?

-• Fingerprints, usually around or under the display.
+- Fingerprints, usually around or under the display.

-• Loose panels or screws
+- Loose panels or screws

-• Scratch marks or other evidence of tool-use.
+- Scratch marks or other evidence of tool-use.

-• Crooked numbers.
+- Crooked numbers.

-• Uneven dial spacing.
+- Uneven dial spacing.

-• The odometer functions abnormally, or not at all.
+- The odometer functions abnormally, or not at all.

 An excellent way to test the car is to take it for a drive and observe how the odometer functions.
 If you notice the dial moving slowly or different dials flipping when they shouldn't, it may be time to contact that used-car dealer.